-Organization dynamics and employee attitudes are severely affected when employee performance reviews foster a culture of negativity.
+Organizational dynamics and employee attitudes are severely affected when employee performance reviews foster a culture of negativity.
 It’s imperative that evaluations are designed carefully in order for them to be an effective method for enhancing overall effectiveness.
 Keep reviews effective and engaging by entirely removing any form of comparison.

 Make Appraisals Inspiring and Positive

-Measure Impact Not Effort
+Measure Impact, Not Effort